downplay/jarl-react/README.md

 basic conditional rendering tasks.
 For instance, JARL does not have a `Route`
 component: a vanilla JavaScript `switch` statement is perfectly adequate!

-Cautionary note: I am still evolving the API based on my own real use-cases
+Cautionary note: I am still evolving the API based on my own real use-cases.
+Expect more things to change, but also many new features.

 ## Documentation